GStreamer/gstreamer/markdown/application-development/advanced/pipeline-manipulation.md

       - Put an event probe on element2's source pad.

-      - Send `EOS` to element2's sinkpad.
-This makes sure the all the data inside element2 is forced out.
+      - Send `EOS` to element2's sink pad.
+This makes sure that all the data inside element2 is forced out.

       - Wait for the `EOS` event to appear on element2's source pad.
 When